-Web Security: securing your database and web servers
+Web Security: how to secure your database and web servers

 Numerous incidents of hacking attacks have demonstrated that among the most crucial issues to any business with an online presence is web server security.
 Web servers are among the most targeted areas of an organization due to the fact that they host sensitive data.